• Skip to main content

 until

-.
-This wouldn't require additional intervention by the work owner to lift the suppression of sensitive text: upon rendering, compare the current date to the until
+An alternative to the condition attribute is a date attribute named something like until.
+This wouldn't require additional intervention by the work owner to lift the suppression of sensitive text: upon rendering, compare the current date to the until date and decide whether to render the text.

 It strikes me that archivists have probably developed guidlines for this problem, but I've had a lot of problems finding the kind of resources on archival practices that exist online for digitization and transcription.
 Any pointers would be welcome.